swxben/danny-boy/README.md

 ## Building, running tests and the NuGet package

 THe VS2010 solution is in the root folder.
 Unit tests (src\swxben.dannyboy.Tests\bin\Debug\swxben.dannyboy.Tests.dll) can be run in a console using `tests.bat`.
 The NuGet package can be built by running `build-nuget-package.cmd`.
 A database named `swxben_dataaccess` running on `.\sqlexpress` is needed.

+## Version history

+### 2.6.0

+- Remove entity type `new()` generic constraint on query methods
+- Search for a default public, protected or private constructor when attempting to instantiate a new entity type

 ## Licenses